Cajac/picoCTF-Writeups/picoCTF_2023/General_Skills/Permissions.md

 We can see that there is a file named `.flag.txt` in the `/root` directory.

-Lets read the flag in the same manner with `sudo vi /root/.flag.txt`.
+Reading that file in the same manner with `sudo vi /root/.flag.txt` gets you the flag.

 ### An alternative solution

-When I looked through the file/directory listing in `/` I also notice that there is a directory called `challenge`.
+When I looked through the file and directory listing in `/` I also noticed that there is a directory called `challenge`.
 ```
-picoplayer@challenge:~$ cd /
 picoplayer@challenge:/$ ls -la
 total 0
 drwxr-xr-x    1 root   root     51 Jul 26 12:00 .